ochrance-cz/web/content-en/projekty/strengthening_the_public_defender_of_rights_activities_in_human_rights_protection/index.md

 ## News

+* March 22, 2021 - a clear leaflet for children, which describes who the ombudsman is, in which situations he can help children and how children can turn to them, we have in several language variants.
+Leaflets can be downloaded [here](https://deti.ochrance.cz/english-po-rysski-deutsch-romanes/).
-January 1, 2021 – we launched the first educational video into the world of social networks.
+* January 1, 2021 – we launched the first educational video into the world of social networks.
 It is a pilot part of a miniseries being prepared, which will present the work of the Ombudsman's office using short videos intended primarily for children and adolescents.
 You can see the video [here](https://www.youtube.com/watch?v=iiw2OM4jDbA).

 ![The picture shows the text: What we implemented in 2020.](what_we_implemented.jpg)